AMartins87/genius-trivia-quiz/README.md

 ## **FEATURES**

 - ### **START QUIZ PAGE IMAGE**
-    - The main page has a box with rules of the quiz and a play button which will turn dark blue with text to bold white when you hover over it.
+    - The main page has a box with rules of the quiz and a play button that will change the background color to a shade of dark blue color and the text will become bold white when hovered over.

 ![Home page image](assets/wireframes/wireframe_main_page.JPG)